Shopify/theme-check/docs/checks/asset_size_app_block_css.md

 ## Check Options

-The default configuration is the following.
+The default configuration is the following:

 ```yaml
 AssetSizeAppBlockCSS: